 (According to Clinicaltrials at the University of Utah)

-Notice that they say cocoa powder which has no sugar of any type in it.
+Do note: they say cocoa powder which has no sugar in it.

 I did lots of research and this is what I found.
 You will notice that I am saying cocoa instead of chocolate for the reasons above.